supersubwoofer/blog/_posts/2019-09-13-robert-first-anniversary.markdown

   Hello Robert,

   Thanks for your inspiration.
 My good friend and mentor.
+Love!
 We will live our better life.

   Wing